trewknowledge/GDPR/README.txt

 This plugin is meant to assist a Controller, Data Processor, and Data Protection Officer (DPO) with efforts to meet the obligations and rights enacted under the GDPR.

 ACTIVATING THIS PLUGIN DOES NOT GUARANTEE THAT AN ORGANIZATION IS SUCCESSFULLY MEETING ITS RESPONSIBILITIES AND OBLIGATIONS OF GDPR.
-INDIVIDUAL ORGANIZATIONS SHOULD ASSESS THEIR UNIQUE RESPONSIBILITIES AND ENSURE EXTRA MEASURES ARE TAKE TO MEET ANY OBLIGATIONS REQUIRED BY LAW AND BASED ON A DATA PROTECTION IMPACT ASSESSMENT (DPIA).
+INDIVIDUAL ORGANIZATIONS SHOULD ASSESS THEIR UNIQUE RESPONSIBILITIES AND ENSURE EXTRA MEASURES ARE TAKEN TO MEET ANY OBLIGATIONS REQUIRED BY LAW AND BASED ON A DATA PROTECTION IMPACT ASSESSMENT (DPIA).

 == Collaboration ==